stv0g/transwhat/USAGE.md

 ### Smileys / Emojis

-To be able to see smileys, you will need an [[https://github.com/stv0g/unicode-emoji/raw/master/symbola/Symbola.ttf|Unicode emoji font]].
+To be able to see smileys, you will need an [Unicode Emoji font](https://github.com/stv0g/unicode-emoji/raw/master/symbola/Symbola.ttf).

-When using Pidgin, you might want to check out my [[https://github.com/stv0g/unicode-emoji|Unicode emoji theme]].
+When using Pidgin, you might want to check out my [stv0g's Unicode emoji theme](https://github.com/stv0g/unicode-emoji)].